Cochlear implant: Parts

-Cochlear implants bypass most of the peripheral auditory system which receives sound and converts that sound into movements of hair cells in the cochlea; the deflection of stereocilia causes an influx of potassium ions into the hair cells, and the depolarisation in turn stimulates calcium influx, which increases release of the neurotransmitter glutamate.
+Cochlear implants bypass most of the peripheral auditory system, which receives sound and converts that sound into movements of hair cells in the cochlea; the deflection of stereocilia causes an influx of potassium ions into the hair cells, and the depolarization in turn stimulates calcium influx, which increases release of the neurotransmitter glutamate.
 Excitation of the cochlear nerve by the neurotransmitter sends signals to the brain, which creates the experience of sound.
 With an implant, instead, the devices pick up sound and digitize it, convert that digitized sound into electrical signals, and transmit those signals to electrodes embedded in the cochlea.
 The electrodes electrically stimulate the cochlear nerve, causing it to send signals to the brain.

 There are several systems available, but generally they have the following components: